Substance provides building blocks for realizing custom text editors and web-based publishing systems.

-Being around for five years, Substance has been used in a variety of projects.
+Being around for six years, Substance has been used in a variety of projects.
 Here is a short selection of software built with Substance.

 StencilaStencila is a platform for creating documents that are driven by data.
 Stencila Stencils are much like traditional templates for embedding data analysis and presentation code but designed to also play friendly with WYSIWYG editing - think RMarkdown meets Jade meets Google Docs.
 Stencila Sheets are much like traditional spreadsheets but with cells that are expressions in the host language (i.e. R or Python or ...) and with a bunch of other characteristics that make them fit in with modern software practices - think R meets Google Sheets meets git.